I don't own these characters; Disney does. Well, except for Cali. She's mine.

 The sound of electricity popping drowned out any other words they might have exchanged.
 Shego grunted as her feet hit the ground again and she tried her best to keep a good grip on the ship, but it did not work out.
 She ended up shifting and tossed the craft off to the side.
 Cali yowled at the sudden change of direction and leaped off before the hovercraft crashed into a building across the street.

-A buzzing sound echoed through the air as glass and stone fell out of the building and onto the crashed hovercraft.
-Dementor coughed and crawled out of the rubble, hearing enough crackling and buzzing to know it would not be wise to remain close to the craft.
+A buzzing sound echoed through the air as glass and stone fell from the building and onto the crashed hovercraft.
+Dementor coughed and crawled out of the rubble, hearing enough crackling and buzzing to know it would not be wise to remain close to the vehicle.
 As soon as he was out, Cali was on him, bearing her weight on his arms to make sure he could not get up and get away.
 She growled at him.

 "Remove yourself from me, you filthy wretch!"
 Dementor commanded, struggling to get away from her.
-He was shocked that she did not obey and she was shocked that she had not almost obeyed.
-He was once her alpha and she used to do everything that he commanded, but apparently, not anymore.
+He was shocked she did not obey and she was shocked she had not almost obeyed.
+He was once her alpha and she used to do everything he commanded, but apparently, not anymore.

 "You might want to watch what you say, Dementor.
 Cali there hasn't eaten all day," Shego taunted him as she strolled over.